todogroup/governance/onboarding/general-member.md

 ### General Member calls

-- General Members Touchpoint (an invite is sent once you are added to the TODO private mailing list): Bi-weekly informal meetings on Fridays
+- General Members Touchpoint AMER (an invite is sent once you are added to the TODO private mailing list): Bi-weekly informal meetings on Fridays
+- General Members Touchpoint EMEA & APAC (an invite is sent once you are added to the TODO private mailing list): Bi-weekly informal meetings on Thursdays
 - General Members AMA session (an invite is sent once you are added to the TODO private mailing list): Quarterly on mondays

 [todo-pm]: https://github.com/anajsana